 <person_name sequence="first" contributor_role="author">

 An ORCID iD may only be deposited as part of a Crossref metadata deposit.
 Publishers are encouraged to redeposit previous content to include ORCID iDs if they’re collecting these retrospectively.
 An ORCID iD may be included in deposits submitted using Crossref’s web deposit form.
 Please contact Crossref with any questions.

 Why?
-Researchers want to know that their action to connect their iD has had some effect.
-Since most researchers do not look at metadata, the best way to signal that the collected iD is actually put to use is to show it in the published work.
+Researchers want to know that their action to connect their iD with a manuscript submission or other publishing system has had an effect.
+Since most researchers do not look at metadata, the best way to signal that the collected iD is actually put to use is to display it in the published work.
+This also builds trust in scholarly communications by flagging to readers that the author has used her/his iD.
 A side benefit is familiarizing all authors with the ORCID iD icon so they recognize and use it next time they submit a paper.
 A third reason is indexing: for some systems, a manual check of the iD and author ORCID record is performed, requiring that the iD is shown in the published work.

 How?
-ORCID welcomes and encourages community use of ORCID iDs (see guidelines for how to use the ORCID brand and trademarks).
+ORCID welcomes and encourages community use of ORCID iDs (see guidelines for how to use the ORCID brand and trademarks and the guidelines on the display of ORCID iDs in journal articles).
 Aim to make the ORCID iDs readable and useful.
 They should be easy to find and logically placed.
 Ensure that each ORCID identifier is easily correlated with the appropriate author to enable source XML generating the output PDF.

-Option 2, for print display: Josiah Carberry .
-If possible, to support indexing, it is advisable to include a listing of ORCID iDs in a section of the manuscript.
-See the images in this document for optimal display of ORCID iDs in four common journal styles.
+Option 3, for print display: Josiah Carberry .
+To support indexing, it is advisable to include a listing of ORCID iDs in a section of the manuscript.

 See the guidelines on the display of ORCID iDs in articles for examples of optimal display of ORCID iDs in common journal styles.